Sharif-SS/myWebsiteVueNuxt3/README.md

 This file here just set global props on different vuetify components.
 You can learn more here [Global Configuration](https://next.vuetifyjs.com/en/features/global-configuration/)

+### Homepage v2
+The fancy animations are from - https://codepen.io/kodplay/pen/oNBreRJ

 #### Photograpy section